metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-OneDrive.md

 ## NOTES

-TODO: We should make a query for an array of users, will help to save into variable, this is duplicate comment of Get-UserSoftware
+TODO: We should make a query for an array of users, will help to save into variable, this is duplicate comment of Get-UserProgram
-TODO: The logic of this function should probably be part of Get-UserSoftware, it is unknown if OneDrive can be installed for all users too.
+TODO: The logic of this function should probably be part of Get-UserProgram, it is unknown if OneDrive can be installed for all users too.

 ## RELATED LINKS